• GHC Consulting Ltd

 Project Outline

 Project reclaim was required to remediate Hampden closed landfill and two uncontrolled fill sites on Beach Rd.
 These sites were exposing increasing amounts of waste in a popular recreation area due to coastal erosion that was predicted to increase due to climate change (up to 1m per year).
 Council undertook extensive consultation with affected parties, iwi and the community.
 The recommended solution was to remove all waste material from the three sites to Palmerston landfill (≈69,000 tonnes).
 The option of continuing to protect the material onsite was no longer sustainable.
+Council had the unique opportunity to use remaining space at Palmerston landfill before its consent expired, saving the community money, maximising use of an existing asset, and avoiding transport related emissions.
+Council took a collaborative approach to procurement and construction leading to successful outcomes.
+Two NZS3916 design build contracts awarded to Waste Management and Fulton Hogan with Tonkin + Taylor as the designers.

 Article links: